Forearm Fractures in Emergency Medicine Medication

 Ibuprofen (Ibuprin, Advil, Motrin)

-Usually DOC for treatment of mild to moderately severe pain, if no contraindications.
+Selected as usual DOC for treatment of mild to moderately severe pain, if no contraindications.
 Inhibits inflammatory reactions and pain, probably by decreasing activity of enzyme cyclooxygenase, inhibiting prostaglandin synthesis.

 Ketoprofen (Oruvail, Orudis, Actron)

 Used for relief of mild to moderately severe pain and inflammation.
-Administer small dosages initially to patients with small bodies, older persons, and those with renal or liver disease.
+Administer small dosages initially to patients with small bodies, to older persons, and to those with renal or liver disease.
 Doses higher than 75 mg do not increase therapeutic effects.
 Administer high doses with caution and closely observe.

 Naproxen (Anaprox, Naprelan, Naprosyn)